 The GDN Content Swap feature is provided as a convenient way to manage small amounts of localized content that appear within a page.
-If you have a significant number if instances where you need to display localized content or if you need to serve an entirely different page layout entirely, consider implementing server-side logic to serve appropriate resources based on HTTP request headers.
+If you have a significant number of instances where you need to display localized content or if you need to serve an entirely different page layout, consider implementing server-side logic to serve appropriate resources based on HTTP request headers.

 Sometimes you want to use content on a localized site that isn’t ‘translated’, just different.
 For example, you may want to substitute the address of your local office in a particular country, or you may want to replace a customer testimonial from a US customer with one from a Spanish customer.

 <div class="testimonial sl_swap" id="testimonial1"> <img src="/images/testimonials/greg.png"> <p>I used this product and joy returned to my life!</p> </div>

-You will need to make sure you have captured your source content by browsing to that page on one of your translated sites.
+You need to make sure you have captured your source content by browsing to that page on one of your translated sites.
 Once you have captured the string with the 'sl_swap' class present and a unique ID, you can add your localized content in the Smartling Dashboard.

 - In the Classic Experience, go to Global Delivery Network > Content Swaps and select a language.

 - If you don’t need to swap/translate the content - our local testimonial, for example, is already in the correct language - check the Do not translate box.